Dead Souls: Characters

 Of all Gogol's creations, Chichikov stands out as the incarnation of the complacent poshlost.
 Other characters—the squires Chichikov visits on his shady business—include: Sobakevich, a strong, silent, economical man; Manilov, a sentimentalist with pursed lips; Mme.
 Korobochka, a widow; Nozdryov, a bully.
 Plyushkin, the miser, appears to transcend the poshlost archetype in that he is not complacent but miserable.

-Plot
+Plot summary

 Book One

-The story follows the exploits of Chichikov, a middle-aged gentleman of middling social class and means.
+The story follows the exploits of Pavel Chichikov, a middle-aged gentleman of middling social class and means.
 Chichikov arrives in a small town and turns on the charm to woo key local officials and landowners.
 He reveals little about his life thus far, or his purpose, as he sets about carrying out his bizarre and mysterious plan to acquire "dead souls."